sneakyweasel/padic-rust/README.md

 This includes a p-adic type and a rational type.

+P-adic notation for the expansion is currently left to right.

 ## Status

-This library is currently in development.
-It is not yet ready for use.
+This library is currently in development and might be unstable.

 ## Usage